 Reading Your Property Assessment Notice

-Every four years, we mail a Property Assessment Notice to every property owner in Ontario.
-Your 2016 Notice reflects the assessed value and classification of your property as of January 1, 2016.
 We continue to update property information during non-Assessment Update years.
 Notices are mailed to property owners throughout the year to inform them of changes made to their property information.
+Learn more about the Notices and Notifications we send and why you might receive one.

 When you receive your Property Assessment Notice